 - had a will but not an executor;

-- or when the executor has died, has resigned or declined to serve or have been discharged from the case.
+- or when the executor has died, has resigned or declined to serve, or has been discharged from the case.

 The petitioning administrator is often required to submit a surety bond, inventory, and annual returns.

 The documents mentioned above must be filed, and any applicable fees must be paid upon filing.
 Once everything in the documents is correct and complete, they are submitted to the presiding Judge for approval.

 You can find all of these requirements provided to you during the hearing.

 *Note: Do not omit a relative on the petition.
 It can result in losing your authority as an administrator.

 What is an administrator’s account?

 An administrator of an estate is required to submit a final and distributive account report within six months of appointment.
 This report covers itemized receipt statements, disbursements, and distributions made by the administrator during the reporting period.

 An account is expected 13 months after his or her appointment as an administrator when a federal estate tax return is due and once a year until a final and distributive account is filed.